Beyond Here Lies Nothin' (True Blood): Plot

 The next day, Hoyt learns that his mother was not lying about his dad having committed suicide.
 Deeply disturbed by this, he walks out on her again to go find Jessica.
 When he arrives at Bill's house, nobody is there.
 Jessica, after telling Bill she is going to apologize to Hoyt, instead goes to a gas station and feeds on an unsuspecting truck driver.

 Sam goes to visit his adoptive parents.
 His adoptive mother cries and still can't accept that Sam is a shapeshifter, while his adoptive father, who's bedridden and appears deathly ill from an unknown terminal illness, writes a response to Sam's request; to know who his real parents were, despite his step mother's warnings that they were bad people.

 Back in Bon Temps, Eggs is deeply disturbed by the recent happenings and begs Sookie to help him uncover his actions during his blackouts.
 With her help he learns that he was the one who murdered Miss Jeanette, Daphne and also the one who stabbed Sam.
 Incredibly distraught over the things he'd done with Maryann, he holds Andy Bellefleur at knife-point begging to be arrested.
 Andy tries to explain that all of his actions were not of his own free will, but Jason, seeing the hold-up from afar, does not realize what is happening and shoots Eggs.
 Jason is afraid after realizing he killed Eggs, but Andy takes his gun, wipes it off and tells Jason to leave and that "he was not here and he didn't see anything."
 Tara arrives along with many others to see Eggs shot and dead, and she breaks down in tears.

 Bill takes Sookie out to a French restaurant and proposes to her.
 Sookie is initially confused and afraid because of all of the recent happenings in her life.
 She takes a moment to retreat to the ladies room to recompose herself and decides that she does want to marry Bill.
 However, when she returns, Bill is gone and the place has been ransacked.
 Bill is captured with a silver chain and kidnapped by an unknown character.

 Title reference

 The title is taken from the song of the same name, which was written and recorded by Bob Dylan for his 2009 studio album Together Through Life.
 In the episode, the song is used over the end credits.
 The song was also used in several promos for the second season.
-The original title for the episode was Before the Night Is Over, which is the name of a Jerry Lee Lewis & BB King song playing during the scene when Sookie and Bill share a dance in the French restaurant.
+The original title for the episode was Before the Night Is Over, which is the name of a Jerry Lee Lewis & B. B. King song playing during the scene when Sookie and Bill share a dance in the French restaurant.

 The title is similar to an ancient warning to sailors: Non Plus Ultra, ("Nothing Further Beyond"). which was said to have been inscribed on the Pillars of Hercules to warn sailors against exiting the Mediterranean Sea into the Atlantic Ocean and towards the edge of the world.